 Free built a number of buildings in the downtown Homestead area, including a two story building south of the Bank of Homestead that later was known as J. D. Redd’s store.

 He also built a grocery store before 1910 on the east side of Flagler, opposite the Depot, which would be in the area where Pan American Satellite formerly had its operations.
 He later sold this store to Walter Tweedell.
 After he sold the grocery store, he opened a department store at 11-13-15 S. Flagler, which was between the present Redland Hotel and the Landmark Hotel.
-A two-story wooden building which he built as a rental property still stands behind the present one story storefronts where Free’s store once stood.
+A two-story wooden building which he built as a rental property still stands behind the present one story storefronts where Free’s store once stood.5

+Free had his fingerprint on just about everything in the early days of Homestead.
 John Ulric Free died on November 11, 1928 at the age of 47 and is buried in Palms Woodlawn Cemetery in Naranja.

 - Bureau of Land Management Tract Book 32, p.
 208

 - Plat Book 1, page 9, Miami-Dade County Clerk’s Office

 - Frederick & Butler was a surveying firm whose principals were John S. Frederick, who platted the Town of Homestead in 1904 and George O. Butler.
 It became “one of the most active engineering firms on the east coast,” according to the obituary published for John S. Frederick on February 26, 1910 in The Daily Metropolis, page 1.